brimdata/zed/docs/lake/design.md

 zed lake index create IndexGroupEx field foo
 ```
 adds a field rule for field `foo` to the index group named `IndexGroupEx`.
-This rule can then be applied to an data object having a given `<tag>`
+This rule can then be applied to a data object having a given `<tag>`
 in a pool, e.g.,
 ```
 zed lake index apply -p logs IndexGroupEx <tag>